 The nursing program is designed for qualified men and women interested in providing patient care as members of the health team.
-The curriculum is a blend of general education, nursing courses and related basic studies.
+The curriculum is a blend of general education, nursing courses and applied education courses.
 Such a background provides the graduate with the skills necessary to deal effectively with patients and their families.
-The program focuses on the characteristics of the individual,

 Associate Degree Program Outcomes

 - First time NCLEX-RN pass rate